Every class in D&D has an ability that just defines it and, for the Druid, that ability is Wild Shape.

 Your last Wild Shape improvement comes at level 8.
 You can now turn into beasts with a maximum CR of 1 and have no restrictions against flying or swimming speeds!

 These rules are slightly different for the Moon Druid subclass since it puts a heavy focus on the Wild Shape ability.
-But we will cover that in our Moon Druid Guide.
+But the subclass-specific rules for those Druids’ Wild Shape is covered in our Circle of the Moon Druid Guide.

 Beasts by Habitat